JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

   * remember to exclude the shelf itself when defining invalid states.

 ### Important points to remember
-* Convert the coordinates from meter to pixel before representing with *GUI.showPath(array)*.
+* Convert the coordinates from meter to pixel before representing with *WebGUI.showPath(array)*.

 ## Videos